mdlacasse/Owl/README.md

 - Step 4.
 Run the notebook (Runtime-> Run All)

 Alternatively, a better way is to perform an installation of Anaconda on your computer.
-THis will allow you to run Jupyter notebooks directly on your computer, and save all outputs and modifications to the notebooks.
+This will allow you to run Jupyter notebooks directly on your computer, and save all outputs and modifications to the notebooks.
 It can be found at [anaconda.com](https://anaconda.com).
 Follow the instructions in the Jupyter tutorial included (link below) for installing anaconda on your computer.
 The Jupyter Notebook interface is a browser-based application for authoring documents that combines live-code with narrative text, equations and visualizations.